seyxhel/Group5Capstone1/README.local.md

 - **Frontend**: React + Vite with hot reload
 - **RabbitMQ**: Message broker for background tasks

+## 🔧 Environment Configuration

+The `.env.example` files are already configured for local development:
+- **Backend `.env`**: Uses SQLite database and local RabbitMQ
+- **Frontend `.env`**: Points to `http://localhost:8000` for API and media

+Simply copy the example files and the system will work out of the box!

 ## 💡 Features

 - ✅ **No manual setup required** - no npm install, no virtual environments, no requirements.txt installation